lakshman200309/lakshman200309/README.md

 # 💫 About Me:
 🎓 I'm currently pursuing a Master of Computer Applications (MCA) in Artificial Intelligence at Koneru Lakshmaiah Education Foundation (2023–2025).
 💡 Passionate about Software Development, Software Testing, Embedded Systems, and AI.
-💻 Skilled in Python, Java, C, C++, SQL, HTML, CSS, and Data Science.
+💻 Skilled in Python, Java, C, SQL, HTML, CSS, Artificial Intelligence and Data Science.
 🔍 Interested in Software Development, Automation, and AI-powered applications.
 🚀 Aspiring to contribute to cutting-edge technology and innovation.